 You’ll probably need to discard some items the client no longer needs or wants.
 Work with your client to co-create a plan for handling various types of discarded items.

 Determine whether there is a dumpster available for trash (most facilities do not have one).
 If not, will you need to schedule junk haulers to remove the client’s cast-offs?

-Make sure you allow plenty of time to wrap up your organizing sessions.
-If you are planning to re-load the storage unit, it can take a surprising amount of time to get everything put back in order.
+Make sure you allow plenty of time to wrap up your sessions when organizing your client’s storage unit.
+If you plan to re-load it, it can take a surprising amount of time to get everything put back in order.